-- (1) Regular council meetings shall take place within City Hall. - (2) Regular council meetings shall: - a) be held on Mondays, in accordance with the schedule adopted by resolution on or before December 31 of the preceding year; - b) begin: - (i) at 7:00 pm if there is no public hearing scheduled; or - (ii) immediately following a public hearing if there is a public hearing scheduled at 7:00 pm on the same night. - c) adjourn at 11:00 pm unless Council resolves by an affirmative vote of members present to proceed beyond that time. - (3) NotwithstandingDespite sections (1) and (2), the Mayor, or in the Mayor's absence, the Deputy Mayor, in consultation with the Chief Administrative Officer, mayregular council meetings may, by an affirmative vote of the majority of the members present at an open meeting, be: - a) cancelled a regular meeting; - b) rescheduled a regular meeting to a different day, time, and /or place .; - c) hold the meeting by electronic means. - b)\
+- (1) Regular council meetings shall take place within City Hall. - (2) Regular council meetings shall: - a) be held on Mondays, in accordance with the schedule adopted by resolution on or before December 31 of the preceding year; - b) begin: - (i) at 7:00 pm if there is no public hearing scheduled; or - (ii) immediately following a public hearing if there is a public hearing scheduled at 7:00 pm on the same night. - c) adjourn at 11:00 pm unless Council resolves by an affirmative vote of members present to proceed beyond that time. - (3) Despite sections (1) and (2), the Mayor, or in the Mayor's absence, the Deputy Mayor, in consultation with the Chief Administrative Officer, may: - a) cancel a regular meeting; - b) reschedule a regular meeting to a different day, time, and/or place. - c) hold the meeting by electronic means. - (4) Unless otherwise directed by the Mayor, or in the Mayor's absence, the Deputy Mayor, special council meetings will not be held earlier than 3:00 pm if a portion of the meeting is closed to the public pursuant to section 90 of the Community Charter. - (5) Public hearings may be held on a day other than days on which regular council meetings are scheduled.